jfasch/jfasch-home/trainings/material/soup/linux/toolchain/raspberry-pi/toolchain-setup.rst

 * Download (best into ``<toolchain-dir>``) :download:`toolchain file
   <armv8-rpi4-linux-gnueabihf.cmake>`
-* Open it with a text editor, and modify the folling lines to point to your toolchain
+* Open it with a text editor, and modify the following lines to point to your toolchain

   .. code-block:: text

-     set(CMAKE_FIND_ROOT_PATH <toolchain-dir>/armv8-rpi4-linux-gnueabihf/armv8-rpi4-linux-gnueabihf/sysroot)
-     set(CMAKE_SYSROOT <toolchain-dir>/armv8-rpi4-linux-gnueabihf/armv8-rpi4-linux-gnueabihf/sysroot)
+     set(TOOLCHAIN_BASE_DIR /home/jfasch/x-tools/armv8-rpi4-linux-gnueabihf)

-* Build your project with it (:doc:`../cross/group`)
+* Build your project with it (:doc:`../cmake/cross`)